Hospitals in Busoga Region

 The hospital’s mission: To provide high quality integrated health services to the local populace and surrounding areas.

 The hospital was built in 1967 by the Obote I government.
-Over the years, the hospital infrastructure has deteriorated, the equipment has become antiquated and hospital has become under-staffed.
+Over the years, the hospital infrastructure has deteriorated, the equipment has become antiquated and the hospital has become under-staffed.

 Kamuli General Hospital

 This hospital is located in the central business district of Kamuli town, approximately 64 kilometres by road, north of Jinja Regional Referral Hospital, the regional, public referral hospital.
 Kamuli Hospital is a public hospital owned by the Uganda Government and has a planned bed capacity of 100.
-The hospital offers services in an environment of great challenges, including corruption, inadequate staffing, poor remuneration, insufficient medication and antiquated medical equipment.
+The hospital offers services in an environment of great challenges, including corruption, inadequate staffing, poor remuneration, insufficient medication, and antiquated medical equipment.